coverlet-coverage/coverlet/README.md

 ### Cake Addin
 If you're using [Cake Build](https://cakebuild.net) for your build script you can use the [Cake.Coverlet](https://github.com/Romanx/Cake.Coverlet) addin to provide you extensions to dotnet test for passing coverlet arguments in a strongly typed manner.

-## Roadmap

-* Merging outputs (multiple test projects, one coverage result)
-* Support for more output formats (e.g. JaCoCo)
-* Console runner (removes the need for requiring a NuGet package)

 ## Issues & Contributions

 If you find a bug or have a feature request, please report them at this repository's issues section.
 See the [CONTRIBUTING GUIDE](CONTRIBUTING.md) for details on building and contributing to this project.